monicahq/monica/readme.md

 long run.
 We are a big fan of [Sentry](https://sentry.io), Wordpress and GitLab and we believe this kind of business model is inspiring, where everyone wins.

-* On https://monicahq.com, Monica will be offered in two versions:
+* On https://monicahq.com, Monica will be offered in two versions.
+Note that this can change anytime as we are trying different business models to see if this project can be sustained in the long run:
   * a free plan (called **Joe**):
     * No limits of contacts
-    * Importers/exporters
-    * Email reminders
+    * Exporters
   * a paid plan (called **Chandler**):
     * Advanced features
+    * Email reminders
+    * Importers
     * People who contribute to the GitHub repository (with a pull request that adds value, that gets merged (not a typo fix, for instance) will also have access to the Paid version for free.
 * You can also **run it yourself**.
-This is the **Ross** version.
 This is sometimes also called on-premise.
 Download the code, run it on Heroku, with Docker.
 The choice is yours.
   * The downloadable version will always be the most complete version - the same offered on the paid plan on `.com`.